At St Wulstan's we support our pupils in receiving three Sacraments:

 The children receive Holy Communion together as a year group in the Summer term.
 This sacrament is widely celebrated by the entire school and parish community.

 Children in Year 6 receive the sacrament of Confirmation.
-Their preparation, once again, includes family information sessions and a day retreat to S Chad's Cathedral in Birmingham, where they celebrate Mass.
+Their preparation, once again, includes family information sessions and a day retreat to St Chad's Cathedral in Birmingham, where they celebrate Mass.
 During preparations for Confirmation, they learn to grow in faith whilst considering the role of the Disciple.
 The Bishop confirms the children, during a moving service.

-If you do not attend the School but are interested in preparing for the Sacraments of Reconciliation, Holy Communion, Confirmation or would like to know more about the Catholic Faith please contact our Parish Priest Father Dominic.
+If you do not attend the School but are interested in preparing for the Sacraments of Reconciliation, Holy Communion, Confirmation or would like to know more about the Catholic Faith please contact our Parish Priest Father Michael.

 As a school, we also support any parents or staff who express an interest in joining the faith; deepening their faith or receiving the Sacraments.